ahillss/ReverseEngineeringNotes/README.md

 This is a work in progress.

-### A hex editor
+### Hex editor

-To modify the binary files.
+For modifying the binary files.
 [HT](http://hte.sourceforge.net), comes with a builtin disassembler, allowing you to see the assembly representation of the hex code as you type.

 When editing a file, you cannot change the size of a file, otherwise it will throw memory offsets used by the instructions.

-### An assembler tool
+### Assembler tool

 To convert assembly instructions into hex.
 The only tool I am aware of is [rasm2](https://github.com/radare/radare2/wiki/Rasm2) from [radare2](https://radare.org).